Quito J. Swan

 Black Internationalism, Oceania and the Caribbean

-Quito J. Swan’s talk will also explore the Black Pacific through the lens of Black internationalism and decolonization.
-It will discuss how liberation struggles in Oceania actively engaged Black internationalism in their diverse battles for self-determination.
+Quito J. Swan’s talk also explores the Black Pacific through the lens of Black internationalism and decolonization.
+It discusses how liberation struggles in Oceania actively engaged Black internationalism in their diverse battles for self-determination.

 ABOUT THE SPEAKER